The Nightrunner Series: Adzriel ä Illia

 Adzriel ä Illia is Seregil's oldest sister and has acted as a mother figure for him.
 After her father, she becomes the khirnari of the Bôkthersa.
 Though he is officially no longer a member of the clan, Adzriel offers him (and Alec) a warm welcome in his ancestral home.

 Ulan í Sathil

 Ulan í Sathil is the khirnari of the Virèsse clan.
 Until the events of Traitor's Moon, his clan held monopoly over trade with Skala and as a result holds a grudge against Seregil and Alec for enabling the opening of Gedre.
 He is 270 years old and suffers from a sickness of the lungs and severe arthritis.
-Involved in extensive secret dealings with the Plenimarans, including a tacit complicity with the enslavement of Aurënfaie from other clans—while striving to ransom and repatriate enslaved members of his own clan.
+He is found to be involved in extensive secret dealings with the Plenimarans, including a tacit complicity with the enslavement of Aurënfaie from other clans—while striving to ransom and repatriate enslaved members of his own clan.
 He is described as cunning, ruthless and devoted to his clan's welfare.
-He dies in Riga at the end of The White Road—Seregil and Alec deciding not to reveal what they know of his dark deeds.
+He dies in Riga at the end of The White Road, Seregil and Alec deciding not to reveal what they know of his dark deeds.